Whinarn/UnityMeshSimplifier/README.md

 ## How to automatically generate LOD Groups

-There is a component named *LOD Generator Helper* that you add to the game object that you want to generate LODs for.
+There is a component named **LOD Generator Helper** that you add to the game object that you want to generate LODs for.
 You can customize, generate and destroy the LOD levels directly through the inspector.
 Any changes is saved within the component so that you can easily make the changes that you want without having to waste time reconfiguring everything again.
 Additional steps have been taken in order to protect your game objects from damage and makes sure that they can be restored back to their original state.
 Backups are always recommended however, to make sure that you do not ever lose any configuration that you have made.

+You can read more about this in details [here](https://github.com/Whinarn/UnityMeshSimplifier/wiki/LOD-Generator-Helper-component).

-There is also a static API at *UnityMeshSimplifier.LODGenerator* that you can use from code to generate and destroy LODs, both at runtime and in the editor.
+There is also a static API at `UnityMeshSimplifier.LODGenerator` that you can use from code to generate and destroy LODs, both at runtime and in the editor.

 ## Some objects are not animated correctly after I have generated LOD Groups